xdarkleonx/Front-end-test-task/README.md

+Fifth step in specs.
+I added red border to not validated fields in second form with text errors like in first form.
+In Field "WHERE DID YOU HEAR ABOUT US" I removed arrow, because it text field, not select field.
+When click on button "Back" in second form, the data from first form stays.

 Specs
 1. You are expected to use React + Redux to build the forms.
 2. User should be allowed to go to next step only if all fields on current step are valid.